rhyolight/numenta-web/packages/numenta.com/pages/neuroscience-research/cortical-theory/index.md

 ## Our Goal
 ___
-Through our focus on cortical theory, we seek to understand the complex circuitry of a cortical column.
-We want to understand the function and operation of the laminar circuits in the brain, including what the neurons are doing, what the layers are doing, how they interact, and how a cortical column works.
+<p>Through our focus on cortical theory, we seek to understand the complex circuitry of a cortical column.
+We want to understand the function and operation of the laminar circuits in the brain, including what the neurons are doing, what the layers are doing, how they interact, and how a cortical column works.  </p>
 Vernon Mountcastle proposed that because every part of the neocortex has the same complex circuitry, then every part is doing the same thing.
 Therefore, if we can understand a cortical column, we will understand the neocortex.

 ## Our Approach